kashyaparjun/TensorflowJSIonic/README.md

 </p>

 <p> tf.image.resizeBilinear is used to reduce the
-image size of the image to (64,64,3) which shoul- d be the input size for the model build.
+image size of the image to (64,64,3) which should be the input size for the model build.
 </p>